leobudima/elogii-blog/content/how-custom-packaging-boosts-delivery-experience.md

 It may not seem like it, but packaging has a big impact on **customer decision-making**.

-In fact, [**72% of US consumers**](https://medium.com/packmojo/8-surprising-stats-about-packaging-you-need-to-know-622d57faaaa3) say package desing influences their purchasing decisions.
+In fact, [**72% of US consumers**](https://medium.com/packmojo/8-surprising-stats-about-packaging-you-need-to-know-622d57faaaa3) say package design influences their purchasing decisions.

 That means it can help you to [**build brand awareness through delivery**](https://elogii.com/blog/brand-awareness-and-last-mile-delivery/).
 And also help you attract more new customers, while making it easier to retain old ones.